Victor Information

 Victor Recalls

-Despite this, we always encourage consumers to be vigilant of any future recalls of Victor or any other pet food brand.
+Regardless, we always encourage consumers to be vigilant of any future recalls of Victor or any other pet food brand to ensure that their pets remain healthy and safe.

 Victor Expertise

-A growing concern in the pet food industry is a lack of qualified and experienced personal at pet food companies.
+A growing concern in the pet food industry is a lack of qualified and experienced personnel at pet food companies.

 These individuals are critical to ensure that pet food is formulated correctly and is not misbalanced.
 This can also help minimize or eliminate other health problems caused by poorly formulated food.

-Victor also states that they work with additional third-party nutritionists to validate their products and to consult with them in regards to their research.
+Victor also states that they work with additional third-party nutritionists to validate their products and to consult with them in regard to their research.

 Best of Victor

-The above Hi-Pro Plus is our favorite Victor recipe, and we’ve featured it multiple times on our site.
+It wouldn’t be a review of Victor’s dog food without mentioning Hi-Pro Plus, which is our favorite Victor recipe, and we’ve featured it multiple times on our site in various articles and discussions.

-Hi-Pro Plus uses two primary sources of carbohydrates, Grain Sorghum and Millet.
-While some dog owners may turn their nose up at these grain ingredients, they are perfectly acceptable additions that can provide a mix of carbohydrates and fiber.
+Hi-Pro Plus uses two primary sources of plant-based content, Grain Sorghum and Millet.
+While some dog owners may turn their nose up at these grain ingredients, they are perfectly acceptable additions that can provide a mix of carbohydrates and fiber to dogs.

 Grain-Free Beef & Vegetable Cuts In Gravy Review